 Many landscapers primarily utilize seasonal or part-time workers unless they are able to work year-round.
 The struggle is having a pool of reliable workers who will do a good job.

-When hiring employees, it’s important to not only budget for salaries, but also for expenses like paid time off, workman’s comp insurance, and unemployment insurance.
+When hiring employees, it’s important to budget for salaries and expenses like paid time off, workman’s comp insurance, and unemployment insurance.

 Related: Hiring your first employee